caraya/xml-workflow/markdown-source/tools.md

+---
+title: XML Workflows: Tools and dependecies
+date: 2015-02-10
+category: Technology
+status: draft
+---

 # Tools

-Because we use XML we can't just dump our code in the browser or the PDF viewer we need to prepare our content for conversion to PDF before we can view it.
+Because we use XML we can't just dump our code in the browser or the PDF viewer and expect it to appear just like HTML content.

+We need to prepare our content for conversion to PDF before we can view it.
 There are also front-end web development best practices to follow.

 This chapter will discuss tools to accomplish both tasks from one  build file.